AndrewGalushka/iOSQuiz/README.md

 **IOS Quiz** - application which allows authorization on the server for passing IOS programming tests, save results both locally and remotely on the server.

 Test has to modes:
-Normal - user сhooses appropriate test category, test time - 5 minutes.
+Normal - user сhooses appropriate test category, 5 minutes for whole test.
 Challenge - сhooses random one random category from all available categories, wrong answer leads to the end of the test, 10 seconds for one question.

 [![Swift version](https://img.shields.io/badge/swift-4.0-orange.svg?style=flat.svg)](https://img.shields.io/badge/swift-4.0-orange.svg?style=flat.svg)